About Our Friends

 JASPER

-Jasper lives with his friends Susan, Misty (a tortoiseshell tabby), Sheba and Margarita in Mount Shasta, California.
+Jasper lives with his friends Susan, Sheba and Margarita.
 He is the inspiration behind this website, and has made it clear that he would like to assist in helping animals remember that they can speak.
-He was a frequent participant in the Delphi Kids Club meetings that took place in Tucson, Arizona during 2002-2007.
+He was a frequent participant in an earth partnership club for children and their families, the Delphi Kids Club (Tucson, Arizona, 2002-2007).

 LIGHT